 Bits Description Туре Default 31 EEPROM Controller Busy (EPC_BUSY) When a 1 is written into this bit, the operation specified in the EPC_COM-MAND field of this register is performed at the specified EEPROM address.
 This bit will remain set until the selected operation is complete.
 In the case of a read, this indicates that the Host can read valid data from the EEPROM Data Register (E2P_DATA).
 The E2P_CMD and E2P_DATA registers should not be modified until this bit is cleared.
 In the case where a write is attempted and an EEPROM is not present, the EPC_BUSY bit remains set until the EEPROM Controller Timeout (EPC_TIMEOUT) bit is set.
 At this time the EPC_BUSY bit is cleared.
-0b Note: EPC_BUSY is set immediately following power-up, or pin reset, or DIGITAL_RST reset.
-This bit is also set following the setting of the Host MAC Reset (HMAC_RST) bit in the Reset Control Register (RESET_CTL).
+Ob Note: EPC_BUSY is set immediately following power-up, or pin reset, or DIGITAL_RST reset.
 After the EEPROM Loader has finished loading, the EPC_BUSY bit is cleared.
-Refer to chapter Section 14.4, "EEPROM Loader," on page 465 for more information.
+Refer to chapter Section 12.4, "EEPROM Loader," on page 332 for more information.